 Does your child have

-Agenesis of the Corpus Callosum?
+Dygenesis of the Corpus Callosum?

 Introduction to the

-ACC Infant Study
+DCC Infant & Child Study

 Our Goal:

-ACC Infant Study
+DCC Infant Study

 How it Works